nonstopfor/seq2seq-exposure-bias-tf/README.md

 For Scheduled Sampling, the checkpoint dir is "checkpoints/scheduled_sampling/{dataset_name}/".

+To load pretrained models, just place them in the corresponding directories.

 **Here the {dataset_name} = giga or iwslt14** .
 And the dataset_name will be automatically inferred from the

 "config_data" value.